fuankarion/Vision17/Lab1-Linux/readme.md

       -  `` 2>&1``: Send error output to the same place as standard output

 3. To have a nicer display of the *passwd* file we can use the following command.
-It sends the content of the file to the ``tr`` command, which can be configuired to format columns to tabs.
+It sends the content of the file to the ``tr`` command, which can be configured to format columns to tabs.

    ```bash
    cat /etc/passwd | tr ':' '\t'